 The current edition of Chambers & Partners comments that “he has a very technical and perceptive mind and gets to grips with complex medical matters very quickly.
 He was himself a doctor, which gives him an edge in understanding the medical side of things, while his tactical decision-making is always highly impressive”.

 Examples of his particular contribution to a case are his work on the Nixon case detailed below, where the civil claim followed an inquest in which, when cross-examining the treating doctors, Richard obtained full admissions on liability.
 Similarly in McCabe, Richard’s cross examination of six experts over a five day trial on difficult considerations relating to delay in the diagnosis of a endocarditis leading to a stroke secured judgment for his client and the recovery of high value damages and costs.

 cases & work of note

-Richard has worked on some of the most high profile medical cases in recent years, including the Bristol Heart Doctors cases and the MMR proceedings.
+Richard has worked on some of the most high profile medical cases, including the Bristol Heart Doctors cases and the MMR proceedings.
 He has won two fiercely contested high value high court trials in the last 12 months.
 Chambers and Partners notes that “he’s very matter of fact without a shred of arrogance in his body, but he knows how to command a room.”

 The following are representative of the variety of cases which Richard is involved with on a day to day basis: